 Base MacBook Pro could get a surprise M5 refresh

-Russian YouTubers have already unboxed the M5 iPad Pro on camera.
-The device will seemingly pack almost no other changes other than a faster M5 chip.
-With its shipping times and constrained supply, it’s clear that the new iPad Pro will debut within the next few days or early next week.
+Russian YouTubers already unboxed the M5 iPad Pro on camera last week.
+The device will seemingly pack almost no changes other than a faster M5 chip.
+With the current model’s lengthy shipping times and constrained supply, it’s clear that the new iPad Pro will debut within the next few days or early next week.

 On the base level 14-inch MacBook Pros, custom configurations on the line store are constrained till the end of October.
 Not the case for the Pro/Max and 16-inch models.